StephenJ2020/CI-MS2-Self-Guided-Celbridge/README.md

   - ### First Time Visitor Goals

-   1. As a First Time Visitor, I want to easily
+   1. As a First Time Visitor, I want to be able to navigate the site easily with the minimum number of clicks to get to the desired information.
-   2. As a First Time Visitor, I want to easily
+   2. As a First Time Visitor, I want to easily select from which end of the route I want to start the walking tour.
-   3. As a First Time Visitor, I want to be able to navigate the site easily with the minimum number of clicks to get to the desired information.
+   3. As a First Time Visitor, I want to easily see an overview of the whole route on a map that is easy to understand.
-   4. As a First Time Visitor, I want to
+   4. As a First Time Visitor, I want to be able to see information about each location without having to leave the map.
-   5. As a First Time Visitor, I want to
+   5. As a First Time Visitor, I want a map that is mobile enabled so that it will show my location if I'm using my mobile or tablet to follow the route.
+   6. As a First Time Visitor, I want a site that gives me the option to view a "text" based version of the details without having to use the map.
+   6. As a First Time Visitor, I want a site that can play the relevant part of the Abarta Audio Guide at each location on my chosen route.
-   6. As a First Time Visitor, I want a site that
+   6. As a First Time Visitor, I want a site that allows me to contact the site owner for any additional information I would like about the Self-Guided Walking Tour.

    - ### Returning & Frequent Visitor Goals

-   1. As a Returning Visitor, I want to be able to
+   1. As a Returning Visitor, I want to be able to revist details of individual locations without having to click through each location in sequence.
-   2. As a Returning Visitor, I want to be able to
+   2. As a Returning Visitor, I want to be able to be able to contact the site owner to arrange a Guided Group Tour.
-   3. As a Frequent User, I want to be able to
+   3. As a Frequent User, I want to be able to follow updates on Social Media so that it is quick and easy for me to share them with my family and friends.

 # Functional Specification